• About

 Eligibility requirements for employment

-To work at an election you must:
+To work at an election, you must:

-• not be active in political affairs or have an association with a political party or candidate (this ensures you do not compromise the strict neutrality of the electoral commission)
+• not be active in political affairs or have an association with a political party or candidate.
+This ensures you do not compromise the strict neutrality of the Electoral Commission

-• be at least 16 years of age at the time of receiving an offer of employment to work at a state or by-election
+• be at least 16 years of age at the time of receiving an offer of employment to work at a state election (as a Polling Assistant) or at least 18 years old for all other positions.

-• be at least 18 years old of age at the time of receiving an offer of employment to work at a local government election.
+• be at least 18 years old of age at the time of receiving an offer of employment to work at a local government election

-* If you share an email address with another person who would like to work at an election, you must each register in the portal using a unique email address.
-This ensures employment information is sent to the correct person.
+• have a unique email address.
+If you share an email address with another person who would like to work at an election event, you must each register with a unique email address.
+This ensures offers of employment are sent to the correct person

-How to register
+How to register your interest to work

-To register your interest in working at elections, you will need to create an account.
-If you have started the ROI process, you can go straight to the sign-in page.
+If you have already started the ROI process, you can go straight to the sign-in page using the URL https://candidate.aurion.cloud/ecsa/production/signin.

 Steps in registering